Doubiiu/CodeTalker/README.md

-## A fork of CodeTalker that is GPU-agnostic, runs on MacOS (not just Linux!), and aims to be real-time.
+## A fork of CodeTalker that is GPU-agnostic, runs on MacOS, and aims to be real-time.